charlesneimog/OM-py/README.md

 * Easy Visual Python Multithreading with OM-CKN;
 * All that Python could do.

+# Install OM-Sharp

+Go to https://github.com/cac-t-u-s/om-sharp/releases/ and download it from your plataform!

+# Install OM Libraries

+To install OM External Libraries see the process in: https://cac-t-u-s.github.io/pages/libraries!

 # Install Python

 To install Python on Windows, you first need to download Python 3.9 from the Python website.

 ## Windows